-The total OPEB liability was determined by an actuarial valuation as of July 1, 2020, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability was determined by an actuarial valuation as of July 1, 2022, using the following actuarial assumptions, applied to all periods included in the measurement:

-Measurement Date: June 30, 2022 Actuarial Cost Method: Entry Age Normal Inflation: 2.50% Salary Increases: 2.50% Medical Trend Rate: 6.50% in 2020, reducing by .20% each year to an ultimate rate of 4.50% per year rate for 2030 and later.
-Mortality Rate: Pub-2010 Public Retirement Plans Mortality Tables for Teachers and General Employees, for non-annuitants, projected to the valuation date with Scale MP-2021. projected to the valuation date with Scale MI -2021.
+Measurement Date: June 30, 2024 Actuarial Cost Method: Entry Age Normal rate of 4.50% per year rate for 2032 and later.

+Inflation: 2.50% Salary Increases: 2.50%

+Medical Trend Rate: 6.50% in 2022, reducing by .20% each year to an ultimate

+Mortality Rate: Pub-2010 Public Retirement Plans Mortality Tables for

+Teachers and General Employees, for non-annuitants, projected to the valuation date with Scale MP-2021.